Matthew Charles Johnson: Criminal history

 HM Prison Pentridge, where Johnson served jail time as a teenager.

 Starting at age 15, Matthew Charles Johnson attended multiple youth-training centres and was jailed for burglary, motor vehicle theft, and weapons offences.
 As a teenager, he served three separate terms at HM Prison Pentridge, and at 18, he was imprisoned for serious theft and drug offences.

 In his 20s, after his release from Pentridge, Johnson secured employment as a concreter and was able to stay out of trouble until he suffered a workplace injury.
 In January 1998, Johnson was involved in a series of armed robberies; during one incident, Johnson entered an elderly couple's home at Safety Beach, Victoria, with a knife.
 In another instance, he entered a house and held a knife to a man's throat, and threatened to "start cutting" unless he was given money.
 For these crimes, Johnson was given a six-year prison sentence with a four-year non-parole period.

 After several prison sentences, Johnson gained a reputation in Victoria's prison system for his violent behaviour.
 In May 1999, Johnson was sentenced for his participation in an attack on a protected inmate in Barwon Prison, for which he received a 20-month prison sentence.
-In September the following year, Johnson was tried for an attack on contract killer Gregory Brazel in Barwon Prison's Acacia unit.
+In September the following year, Johnson was tried for an attack on serial killer Gregory Brazel in Barwon Prison's Acacia unit.
 During this trial, which was labelled the "trial from hell", Johnson and his four co-accused relentlessly abused the judge Warren Fagan.
 One defendant threw a bag of human excrement at a member of the jury and two others exposed their buttocks to the court.
 The trial jury found Johnson and two others guilty of seriously injuring Brazel with the stem of a bike seat and other weapons.
 Fagan sentenced them to serve an additional six years on top of their existing prison sentences.
 On appeal, Johnson and his co-convicted were granted a retrial, pled guilty to a lesser crime, and received a 12-month prison sentence to be served concurrently with their existing sentences.
 All five defendants in that trial received extra jail time for multiple counts of contempt of court.